Bodmin riding FESTIVAL

 Don't forget to put your beasts on display in gardens or windows over the Festival Weekend!

 Residents young and old are being asked to create their own mythical Bodmin Beast.
 The town has numerous historic associations with creatures from myth and legend ranging from dragons to piskies and of course the iconic beast of Bodmin.
 There is no limit on how creative you can be.
-With a prizewinner in each category, we want to see an amazing beast from your imagination.
-It could be made from clay, knitted, drawn or junk modeled - we know some people are going to have spare toilet rolls lying around at home!
+It could be made from clay, knitted, drawn or junk modelled - we know some people are going to have spare toilet rolls lying around at home!
 We can’t wait to see what everyone comes up with.
-We’re asking people to share their pictures with us on social media using the hashtag #BodminBeast2020, or you can send pictures by email to by the deadline, and we’ll share our favourites and announce the winners after the festival.
+Share your pictures with us on social media using the hashtag #BodminBeast2020, or send pictures by email to firstname.lastname@example.org and we’ll share our favourites and announce the winners after the festival.

-We also want everyone to put their creation proudly on display for the festival weekend, Friday 3rd to Sunday 5th July.
-Whether this is a mini-beast in your window or a sculptural scarecrow in your garden, hopefully they’ll bring a smile to peoples faces.
+We also want everyone to put their creation proudly on display for the festival weekend.
+Whether this is a mini-beast in your window or a sculptural scarecrow in your garden, hopefully they’ll bring a smile to people's faces.